ACINQ/eclair/source/index.html.md

 "e4227601-38b3-404e-9aa0-75a829e9bec0"
 ```

-Sends money to a node.
+Sends money to a node using `keysend` (spontaneous payment without a Bolt11 invoice).
 In case of failure, the payment will be retried up to `maxAttempts` times.
-Default number of attempts is read from the configuration.
-The API works in a fire-and-forget fashion where
+The default number of attempts is read from the configuration.
-the unique identifier for this payment attempt is immediately returned to the caller.
-It's possible to add an
+The API works in a fire-and-forget fashion where the unique identifier for this payment attempt is immediately returned to the caller.
-extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).
+It's possible to add an extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).

+Note that this feature isn't specified in the BOLTs, so it may be removed or updated in the future.
+If the recipient has given you an invoice, you should instead of the `payinvoice` API.

 ### HTTP Request